-Because these objectives are the expected student outcomes, trainers:
+The above mentioned objectives are expected as student outcomes, trainers:

-- May not vary from these objectives when planning the training session; and
+- May not vary from the course objectives while planning the training session and

-- Must follow the participatory training model by applying effective training techniques;
+- Should follow participatory training model by effectively applying training techniques

-- Must make sure the objectives are measured by testing the student’s achievement.
+- Ensure the objectives are measures by validating student’s achievement

 Personal Protective and Lifesaving Equipment – 30 minutes.